srcnix/TDD-Playing-HTMLSearchAndValidate/README.md

 * validate_content(content)

-##TO DO
+##TO DO / Possible optimising
-As this is purely an example time has not permitted optimisations.
-However, the code base could be enhanced by doing the following
+As this is purely an example time has not permitted optimising the code base.
+However, it could be enhanced by doing the following

 * Speed up tests by mocking external requests
 * Speed up tests by stubbing additional methods with return values